da03/criticize_text_generation/synthetic/README.md

 cd ${FAIRSEQ_DIR}
 ```

-To generate from a trained language model,
+To generate from a trained language model, we use `fairseq-generate` (don't forget to apply the patch in the installation part since otherwise fairseq would simply copy the original sentences):

 ```
 fairseq-generate ${WORKING_DIR}/synthetic/data/data-bin \